OCHA-DAP/hapi-stress-tests/README.md

 ```

 Note that the database username and password are hard-coded directly in
 the docker-compose file, as it's only meant for testing.
+Also, the
+database will be mounted to `$HOME/postgres_data`.

 ### Python